 The vast majority of Android device buyers don't know or care what a custom ROM is.
-And that's completely fine - a phone or tablet's stock ROM will be enough for 99.9% of potential users.
-But for the 0.1% that like to tinker, the development community surrounding a given device can drastically impact the value.
-Your purchase can become a much better deal if there is a wealth of custom ROM options available, extending its lifespan for possibly years (and nearly a decade for the HD2).
+There's nothing wrong with that — a phone or tablet's stock ROM will be enough for 99.9% of potential users.
+However, for the 0.1% that like to tinker, the development community surrounding a given device can drastically impact the value.
+Your purchase can become a much better deal if there is a wealth of custom ROM options available, extending its lifespan for possibly years (or roughly a decade, in the case of the HTC HD2).

 LineageOS 17.1 is the latest release of the popular custom ROM, based on Android 10.
 The LineageOS project was already providing daily builds for over 60 phones and tablets, but in the time since we last covered the ROM, a handful of additional phones have been granted official support.

 LineageOS is the most popular custom ROM in existence, boasting official support for dozens of devices.
 The first Android 10 builds arrived earlier this month, and Lineage has continued to add to the roster of supported phones since then.
 The last time we covered the LineageOS 17.1, builds for the Nexus 6 and first-gen Pixels had just arrived, and there are even more additions now.

 LineageOS is the most popular custom ROM out there, with dozens of supported devices and a few nice features over stock Android.
 The new Android 10-based LineageOS 17.1 was just released earlier this month, and now the project is bringing back support for two classic Google phones.

 The LineageOS 17.1 custom ROM, based on Android 10, is finally here.
 However, until all the devices supported by the custom ROM get updated (or fall out of support through other means), the 16.0 branch based on Android 9 Pie will stick around.
 Since the last time we covered LineageOS 16, a handful of phones have been dropped.